iden3/claim-schema-vocab/credentials/common.md

 ```

 # subjectPosition
-The value shows where save subject in index or value.
-The place of the subject indicates the uniqueness of the record in the sparse merkle tree.
-This field is optional, by default set to the "index" value.<br>
+The value shows where to save the subject in the index or value.<br>
-`index` - unique for tree.<br>
+`index` - indicates that subject's position in the index of a claim;<br>
-`value` - NOT unique for tree.
+`value` - indicates that the subject position in the value of a claim.

 ```
     "subjectPosition": "value"